 retiring as of the end of the Fall 2023 semester after 38

 years working as a university faculty member, including 26 as

 a professor at the University of Wisconsin-Eau Claire.

 at UW-Eau Claire since the start of the fall 1997

 semester.
 My primary areas of interest as a

-critical theory; cinema studies; studies in popular
+studies in television and cinema; critical studies in popular